HansKeksnascher/DungeonWorld.Legacy/README.md

 LMB = left mouse button

-You can't die in this version.
+You can die in this version.